Team-Syllica/team-syllica.github.io/maps/TKL3/server_info.md

 # Server Information
 The Kitatcho Laboratories: Chapter 3 is a single-player experience and was not intended for multiple people.
-However, we recognize that people often like to play with friends and so ahve done our best to accomodate this in this release!
+However, we recognize that people often like to play with friends and so have done our best to accomodate this in this release!
 Here's a few tips you should know.

 In general, <span style="color: red;">**always treat challenges as a single-player experience**</span> for maximum enjoyment and avoiding exploits!